evyatar9/Writeups/HackTheBox/Pikaboo/README.md

 ```

-By observing port 80 we get the following web page (Redirected to [http://forge.htb/](http://forge.htb/)):
+By observing port 80 we get the following web page:

 ![port80.JPG](images/port80.JPG)